LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 # About me
 I am an undergraduate student in [Turing Class](http://www.en.cs.zju.edu.cn/turing_honors_class/list.htm) (Experimental Class for Top-Notched Talents in Computer Science), [Zhejiang University](https://www.zju.edu.cn/english/), jointly cultivated by [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/_t1906/wbout/list.psp) and [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/).

-My current research interests lie in the areas of machine learning and visual computing.
+My current research interests lie in machine learning and visual computing.

 I am also a badminton provincial champion certified as National First-Class Athlete.
-For the passion in sports, I have explored the intersectional area of sports analytics by means of computer vision and immersive visualization.
+For the passion in sports, I have explored the intersectional area of visual analytics for sports data by means of computer vision and immersive visualization.

 # 📨 News